DerrickC1911/Cyber-Security-Boot-Camp/README.md

 The **install-elk.yml* playbook implements the following tasks:

 In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
     - Install docker.io
     - Install python3-pip
     - Use more memory